IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Algebra is the offer made by the devil to the mathematician.
 The devil says: `I will give you this powerful machine, it will answer any question you like.
 All you need to do is give me your soul: give up geometry and you will have this marvellous machine.'”

 ― <a href="https://en.wikipedia.org/wiki/Michael_Atiyah" target="_blank">Michael Atiyah</a>

+>“Good mathematicians see analogies between theorems or theories; the very best ones see analogies between analogies.”

+― <a href="https://en.wikipedia.org/wiki/Stefan_Banach" target="_blank">Stefan Banach</a>

 ### Philosophers